hopperfund/events/index.md

 Offering on-site childcare is becoming increasingly common.
 It makes your event a lot more accessible if you can offer to look after kids, especially under 5's, while talks are on.

-[TBC] NZ Childcare Centre Legislation doesn't apply to one-off creches.
+As far as we can establish, NZ Childcare Centre Legislation doesn't apply to one-off creches.\*

 Services that may help: